AgustinPardo/epidemyPy/README.md

 where **S** is the stock of susceptible population, **I** is the stock of infected, **R** is the stock of recovered population, and **N** is the sum of these three.

-The system don't have so-called vital dynamics (birth and death.
+The system don't have so-called vital dynamics (birth and death).

+This is an example of the output runninng with beta= 0.2 and gamma 0.1 (Basic reproduction mumber, R0=2):

 ![alt text](https://github.com/AgustinPardo/sirModel/blob/master/Figure_1.png)